 - Keep nails: Cut the tip of the nails that protrudes from your board with a hacksaw or an angle grinder.

-Hope these methods will help you to dismantle your pallets from the one who are not equipped at all to the one who have a Sawzall at disposal.
+We hope these methods will help you to dismantle your pallets, particularly for those who don't own a reciprocating saw (Sawzall) or have one at their disposal.
 Do you have another method to share?
-Share it with our readers through the comments and if you have some videos or tutorials, do not hesitate to send them to us and we will update this article accordingly.
+Share it with our readers through the comments and if you have some videos or tutorials, do not hesitate to send them to us, and we will update this article accordingly.

 Happy Pallet Crafting! :)